Waxing doesn’t work, and shaving gives temporary results. What you want is a permanent hair removal; that’s why you switched to laser hair removal!

 That way, they are done with their treatment before summer starts.
 They can freely show off their smooth legs all summer long.
 This does not mean you should not protect your skin.

 Sun protection is important all year long.
 Make sure you apply a physical sunblock with a strong SPF.
 Especially if you treat your face, which is more often exposed to UV rays.
+So, do your best to minimize sun exposure as best you can

 Shave Before Your Appointment